Installation with Helm

 pullSecretName

-to pull a HiveMQ platform image:Create a Kubernetes Secret for the container registry.
+to pull a HiveMQ Platform image:Create a Kubernetes Secret for the container registry.
 The following example uses GitHub Container Registry (ghcr):

 kubectl create secret docker-registry ghcr \